microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/exchangerestoresession-post-mailboxrestoreartifactsbulkadditionrequests.md

 Create a new [mailboxRestoreArtifactsBulkAdditionRequest](../resources/mailboxrestoreartifactsbulkadditionrequest.md) object associated with an [exchangeRestoreSession](../resources/exchangerestoresession.md)

-The initial status upon creation of the entity is `active`.
+The initial status upon creation of the restore session is `active`.
 When all the mailboxes are added to the corresponding Exchange restore session and the restore session is activated, the status becomes `completed`.
 If any failures are encountered during resource resolution, the status of the restore session becomes `completedWithErrors`.

 ## Permissions